SELECT YOUR LOCATION

 Risks of Forced Labor or Child Labor in Our Supply Chain

-SMA, as well as the entire Shibaura Machine corporation, is committed to the safety and health of its employees and conducts its operations in compliance with applicable laws and regulations.
+SMA, as well as the entire Shibaura Machine corporate group, is committed to the safety and health of its employees and conducts its operations in compliance with applicable laws and regulations.
 Suppliers are also expected to provide a safe working environment.
 We are a distributor of industrial machinery manufactured by our corporate parent.
 We sell to customers in North America who use said machinery in their manufacturing processes.
 The business of our parent company is the design and manufacture of high-precision plastic injection molding machines, die casting machines, and machine tools.
 SMA does not engage in manufacture; we purchase, import, and sell said machinery in North America.
 Therefore, the vast majority of our direct supply chain is with our parent company, SMJ, and other related parties subject to the same corporate requirements and audit.
-SMA’s parent company has developed corporate-wide Standards of Conduct and material procurement policies which require us to; comply with all applicable laws, regulations, and standards concerning human rights, respect human rights, and ensure we do not condone the use of either child or forced labor within our organization or supply chain.
+SMA’s parent company has developed corporate-wide Standards of Conduct and material procurement policies which require us to comply with all applicable laws, regulations, and standards concerning human rights, respect human rights, and ensure we do not condone the use of either child or forced labor within our organization or supply chain.
 Further, we are required to take appropriate measures in the event SMA becomes aware of a violation of human rights and demand suppliers redress such violations.

 With respect to other suppliers in our supply chain, SMA has not yet completed a robust risk assessment process at this time.
 To the best of our knowledge, we are not aware of risks regarding forced and child labor, since almost all operations and suppliers are either related parties or in Country (ex.
 Canada / US).
 However, our investigation into this matter has been minimal at this time.
 We regard our current exposure to forced and child labor risks as low, however we recognize the need to enhance due diligence and transparency within our supply chains.